jpfouch48/ThreeRiversContractors.com/wordpress/wp-content/themes/ThreeRiversContractors/readme.txt

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-Primer bundles the following third-party resources:
+trc bundles the following third-party resources:

 Genericons icon font, Copyright 2013 Automattic, Inc.
 License: GPL-2.0 (or later)